Agros, Cyprus: Balkan Wars and World War I

-Union referendums of 1921 and 1930
+Interwar Period

-On March 25, 1921, the priests, teachers, Land Committee and School Committee signed the Unification Referendum because, in the meantime, they had become public servants.
+On 25 March 1921 priests, teachers, Land Committee and School Committee signed the Unification Referendum.
+In the meantime, they had become public servants.
 The main demand of the referendums was the Unification of Cyprus with Greece.

-Octovriana (The uprising of October 1931)

-The imposition of custom duties by the British government, in combination with its denial to satisfy the motion for unification and the difficult financial conditions of that period on the island, constituted the basic causes for the Cypriots’ uprising in October 1931 (Octobriana).
+The imposition of customs duties by the British government, in combination with its denial to satisfy the motion for unification and the difficult financial conditions of that period on the island, constituted the basic causes for the 1931 Cyprus revolt.
 During the uprising, protesters burned down the Government-house and the English responded with shootings.
 The first victim of the shootings was Onoufrios Clerides, aged 17, from Agios Theodoros of Agros.
 Clerides originated from the village, and especially from the family of Nearchos Clerides.

 World War II

-The participation of Agros in World War II was massive.
 Among the people of Agros who participated were Glafkos Clerides, former president of the Republic of Cyprus, and Andreas N. Tzionis.
-The former served as a flight-sergeant in the British Air-force, whereas the latter in the U.S. Army.
+The former served as a flight sergeant in the Royal Air Force, whereas the latter in the U.S. Army.
 Moreover, as Hadjipetris remarks, “the father of the former President Mr Ioannis Clerides, his brother Xanthos, as well as the children of Nearchos Clerides, Lefkos and Phoebos Clerides also fought in World War II”.

-K. Leonidas was killed in battle, and Varnavas Savva and Stelios Kalli were seriously wounded.
-The grave of K. Leonidas is located in Tobruk of Libya.